 UAE government has recently introduced UAE Golden visa, which offers 10 years residency for more classes of investors, professionals and students along with the ability of foreign students to sponsor their families and the provision of 5 year renewable retirement visa to the retired residents.
 These all new visa rules will lead to a less transient expat population which will eventually help increase the property demand in the country.

 Tenants opting to be house owners

 A trend has been recently observed that an increasing number of residents in Dubai have been shifting from rental properties to their own homes.
 There is a surge in number of queries related to home mortgage and price of new homes for sale in Dubai.
 This was supported by the latest data released by the Property Finder group, which showed that the Dubai property market made a solid performance in the last quarter of 2020—posing market sales worth AED22.07 billion through 11,065 transactions from October to December.

 If we dig deep the reasons behind the sudden spike in number of queries related to properties for sale in Dubai, the biggest one is attractive property prices, lower mortgage rates, and higher loan to value ratio.
 According to new mortgage rule, expats can borrow up to 80 percent of their property purchase price while the UAE nationals can borrow up to 85 percent of the total property value.
 That is why a large number of people are looking for affordable homes in order to avoid exorbitant monthly rents and have something of their own.

 UAE’s latest changes to social and legal reforms

-At the same time the government announced law enabling the non-Emiratis to possess their own commercial firms in the country, making it significantly easier for expats to start their business in the country.
+At the same time, the government announced a law enabling the non-Emiratis to possess their own commercial firms in the country, making it significantly easier for expats to start their business in the country.

 Is now the best time to invest in Dubai real estate?